 The Educational Exchange Service (PAD) awards scholarships, as does the German Academic Exchange Service (DAAD).
 Germany has a particularly positive image in Mauritius.
 All kinds of German products, especially mid-range and top-range cars, are held in high regard.
 The media reports on major events in Germany including sports.

 Development cooperation has been terminated due to the high level of development in Mauritius.
-As part of a global project, the Federal Ministry for Economic Cooperation and Development is supporting Mauritius in its efforts to meet the Financial Action Task Force (FATF) Standards on Combating Money Laundering and the Financing of Terrorism.
+As part of a global project, the Federal Ministry for Economic Cooperation and Development supported Mauritius in its efforts to meet the Financial Action Task Force (FATF) Standards on Combating Money Laundering and the Financing of Terrorism.